Contact%20dermatitis Signs and Symptoms

 - Initially, lesions appear on the cutaneous site of principal exposure; may spread to other more distant sites due to contact or autosensitization

-- Specific signs & symptoms will depend on the duration, location, degree of sensitivity & concentration of allergens
+- Specific signs and symptoms will depend on the duration, location, degree of sensitivity and concentration of allergens

 - Patch test shows reaction to allergen

-- Acute eruptions present w/ macular erythema, papules, vesicles & bullae
+- Acute eruptions present with macular erythema, papules, vesicles and bullae

-- Lesions are usually lichenified, scaling, fissures w/ or without vesicles
+- Lesions are usually lichenified, scaling, fissures with or without vesicles

 - Pigmentary changes can occur